 Figure 3: Dental microwear results of early and middle Miocene rhinocerotids plotted as mean and standard deviation of anisotropy against that of complexity by facet, locality and species

 Localities organized chronologically.
-Steinheim am Albuch not shown as only one specimen was studied.
+Béon 2 and Steinheim am Albuch not shown as not studied for microwear and only one specimen, respectively.
 Color code by species as indicated in the figure.